alpacaaa/wadoo/README.markdown

 There's very little to do to start using Wadoo.
 Just run `composer install` inside the root folder and you're good to go.
-If you've installed PHP 5.4 on your machine, it comes with an embedded webserver which you can use right away to serve wadoo while in development.
+If you've installed PHP 5.4 on your machine, it comes with an embedded webserver which you can use right away to serve Wadoo while in development.
 All you need to do is to `cd public` and `php -S localhost:8000 router.php`.

-If you want to use Apache, there's a `sample.htaccess` (that should be renamed to `.htaccess` — see [Compilation tips and tricks](#compilation-tips)) inside `public/` where you have to change `RewriteBase` according to your installation path.
+If you want to use Apache, there's a `sample.htaccess` (that should be renamed to `.htaccess` — see [Compilation tips and tricks](#compilation-tips-and-tricks)) inside `public/` where you have to change `RewriteBase` according to your installation path.